Patches for locale and boost issue

 Thanks for providing the patch which I've submitted: SVN:2932

 I'm a little lost by your two messages.
 The patch only contains C++ changes to contrib/organize/organize.cpp and doesn't have anything to do with Makefiles and sed.
 Can you confirm that the patch is good and your self-correction in message 2 only concerns the boost paper trail.

-#3 Updated by Mario anyc about 5 years ago
+#3 Updated by Mario anyc over 5 years ago

 - File exiv-0.23-locale.patch added

 Ah, sorry, maybe I was a little bit too sloppy while writing the description. :)

 Your commit fixes the boost issue, yes.
 The other issue concerns the src/Makefile.
 I wrote a proper patch that equals the result of the mentioned sed command.
 It prepends the two sed commands in the Makefile with LC_ALL="C" in order to make them behave as expected also with special locales.
 The second sed command in the Makefile failed for one of our users with et_EE locale as their alphabet has a different sorting and therefore the [A-Z] regexp behaves differently.

 #4 Updated by Robin Mills over 5 years ago

 Ah yes.
 I now understand.
 Thanks - that's ingenious.
 I've submitted the change to src/Makefile: SVN 2933